YueLiPicasso/Catala-gedit-syntax-highlighting/README.md

 # GEdit syntax highlighting for Catala

-This is to support syntax highlighting of English Catala code in GEdit.
+This is to support syntax highlighting of English and Chinese Catala code in GEdit.

-The code is modelled after the  [Catala syntax highlighting code for the iro compiler](https://github.com/CatalaLang/catala/blob/e7c3ef604e1862dee82a1395ee2a1ea6beb5f9a2/syntax_highlighting/en/catala_en.iro).
+Currently Chinese is not yet supported by Catala.
+The provided Chinese Catala syntax-highlighting plug-in allows experimenting with Chinese Catala syntax design.

 ## How to use